 The Allies started making preparations for Operation Diadem in spring.
 It would be a large-scale offensive to break through the Gustav Line and the next defensive position, the Hitler Line, which was described by the historian Matthew Parker as ‘decidedly makeshift’.
 While German forces were being battered into submission on the Gustav Line, Fifth Army units holding the beachhead at Anzio* would strike out and attempt to seal off German avenues of escape and ensure their destruction.
 If all went according to plan, a decisive victory was within the Allies’ grasp – one that could deal a severe blow against Germany’s entire position in central and possibly northern Italy.

 In the meantime, the II Polish Corps had been incorporated into the British Eighth Army and their first frontline experience came during March 1944 on a relatively quiet sector.
 On 24 March 1944, the commander of the Eighth Army, General Leese, met General Anders and his chief of staff, General Wisniowski.
-Leese informed them that the Poles were to play a key role in Operation Diadem; they had been selected to take the monastery and its environs, although the two men could turn this down if they felt their troops were still unready.
+Leese informed them the Poles were to play a key role in Operation Diadem; they had been selected to take the monastery and its environs, although the two men could turn this down if they felt their troops were still unready.
 The pair held a short conversation and then readily agreed to take on the Herculean task.
-Monte Cassino had become world renowned and they believed that a victory here would garner both public and political support from the British and Americans.
+Monte Cassino had become world renowned and they believed a victory here would garner both public and political support from the British and Americans.
 It would also act as a reminder of Poland’s commitment to the Allied cause.
-At a strategic level, victory at Monte Cassino would push the Italian campaign along and earn Polish II Corps the respect of their new peers.
+Within the theatre, victory at Monte Cassino would push the Italian campaign along and earn Polish II Corps the respect of their new peers.

 The Poles were scheduled to take over positions near the monastery in the last week of April, while the offensive would start with a massed artillery barrage at 23:00 on 11 May.
-Learning the lessons of previous assaults, Anders decided that Polish forces would focus on taking the high ground beyond the monastery.
+Learning the lessons of previous assaults, Anders decided his forces would focus on taking the high ground beyond the monastery.
 If they succeeded, the Germans’ hold of the site would become increasingly tenuous and, it was hoped, prompt their withdrawal.
 The Kresowa Division was chosen to tackle Phantom Ridge and from there, Colle Saint Angelo.
 It would then push on towards Point 575.
 The Carpathian Division was to strike and seize Point 593 and then attack Point 569.
 If it succeeded, the division would then battle away from the Snakeshead, past the Albaneta Farm, and towards Point 505.
 But for any of this to happen, the Poles needed to bring up supplies across rugged terrain under the constant gaze of snipers and enemy observers who called in artillery strikes with unerring accuracy.
 Through great effort, including the sterling work of five Cypriot mule companies, many of these difficulties were overcome.

 Stanislaw Bierkieta remembered the horror of being shelled.
-He had managed to reach Anders’ army and became a platoon leader in the 15 Pozañskich Lancers Regiment by the time Polish II Corps reached Monte Cassino.
+He had managed to reach Anders’ army and became a platoon leader in the 15th Pozan Uhlans Regiment by the time Polish II Corps reached Monte Cassino.
 He recalled military policemen (MPs) directing troops along the main road and listening for the threat of incoming fire.
 ‘A nearby MP suddenly shouted for us to take cover.
 I jumped behind a dead mule and found myself lying next to a dark-skinned chap who I assumed was a Cypriot.
 After the shells hit, the MP called out that it was safe to move on.
 I stood up but noticed my neighbour remained on the ground.
-“You can get up now”, I said.
+“You can get up now,” I said.
 But he didn’t respond and I realised I’d been taking cover next the blackening corpse of a man killed some time beforehand.’

 Anders’ orders on the eve of battle declared: ‘We go forward with the sacred slogan in our hearts: God, Honour, Country.’
 The assault began with a spectacular preliminary barrage of roughly 1,600 guns across the whole Cassino front.
 At 01:30 on 12 May, the Carpathian Division started its assault.
 Despite its impressive scale, the bombardment of German positions had been relatively ineffectual, the enemy having made good use of the shelter afforded by reverse slopes, caves and other defensive positions.
 The Germans raced into position as soon as the shelling stopped, ready to meet the oncoming attack.